GET IN TOUCH

 Can my employer fire me because of wage garnishment in Idaho?

-Under the Consumer Credit Protection Act, an employer cannot fire an employee whose wages are garnished for one debt.
-However, this protection is limited.
-If more garnishment orders are filed for multiple debts, termination may become possible under state law or federal rules.
-Employees should respond quickly to notices to reduce risk and protect workplace stability.
+Under the Consumer Credit Protection Act, an employer cannot terminate an employee whose wages are garnished for a single debt.
+This protection is limited, however.
+If garnishment orders are filed for multiple separate debts, federal protection may no longer apply, and termination may be possible depending on employer policy and applicable law.
+Responding promptly to notices reduces the risk of multiple orders accumulating.

 How much of my paycheck can be garnished for taxes in Idaho?